PetrochukM/PyTorch-NLP/README.md

     references = ["The quick brown fox jumps over the lazy dog 笑"] get_moses_multi_bleu(hypotheses, references, lowercase=True)  # 47.9
     ```

-## Documentation 📖

-The complete documentation for PyTorch-NLP is available via [our ReadTheDocs website](https://pytorchnlp.readthedocs.io).

-## Installation

-Make sure you have Python 3.5+ and PyTorch 0.2.0 or newer.
-You can then install `pytorch-nlp` using
-pip:

-    pip install pytorch-nlp

-### Optional requirements

-If you want to use English tokenizer from `SpaCy <http://spacy.io/>`, you need to install SpaCy and download its English model:

-    pip install spacy
-    python -m spacy download en_core_web_sm

-Alternatively, you might want to use Moses tokenizer from `NLTK <http://nltk.org/>`.
-You have to install NLTK and download the data needed:

-    pip install nltk
-    python -m nltk.downloader perluniprops nonbreaking_prefixes

 ## Contributing